-35. [ILLUMINATION / SHARKSKIN BINDING].
+33. [ILLUMINATION / SHARKSKIN BINDING].

 Heures Nouvelles, dediées a Madame la Dauphine.
 Contenant les Offices, Vespres, Hymnes, & Proses de l'Eglise...
 Paris, "au Palais, en la Boutique de Soubron": Le Gras, 1686.
 Tall 4to.
 [21 x 14 cm].
 (16), 558 pp, (2) pp. With 6 engr. plates bordered in gold.
 Contemporary brown galuchat (shark, turtle, or ray-skin) with remains of two decorative silver clasps; all edges gilt.
+Gold silk endpapers; every page ruled in red; title-page and dozens of chapter headings illuminated in bright gold and blue.

+ON HOLD \$950

-Gold silk endpapers; every page ruled in red; title-page and dozens of chapter headings illuminated in bright gold and blue. \$950 women, and the present example bears all of its typical hallmarks.
-Each woodcut headpiece has been painted over with gold and blue swirls, the page bordered in gilt, and the chapter headings illuminated in a curious, alternating blueand-gilt style.
+Charming copy of this late 17th century Book of Hours.
+The binding as well as the illumination were executed in a workshop specific to this genre of printed devotions for women, and the present example bears all of its typical hallmarks.
+Each woodcut headpiece has been painted over with gold and blue swirls, the page bordered in gilt, and the chapter headings illuminated in a curious, alternating blue-and-gilt style.
 All pages have been ruled in manuscript red ink, forming, all in all, a delightful production perhaps bound as such for a female courtier in the circle of the Dauphine.
 Shagreen or galuchat - made from either turtle, shark, or rayskin - enjoyed a brief vogue in the late 17th century, with consumers impressed by the skin's toughness (being impervious to blades etc.).